SimonEnsemble/PoreMatMod.jl/docs/src/manual/find.md

 # Substructure Searches

-Having seen how to load inputs to `MOFun`, we can take the next step towards accomplishing our example task of functionalizing IRMOF-1.
+Having seen how to load inputs to `PoreMatMod`, we can take the next step towards accomplishing our example task of functionalizing IRMOF-1.
 In order to identify the *p*-phenylene moiety in IRMOF-1, a variation of Ullmann's algorithm is applied.

 ## Ullmann's Algorithm

-[Ullmann's algorithm for subgraph isomorphism](https://doi.org/10.1145/321921.321925) is the basis of the substructure search in `MOFun`.
+[Ullmann's algorithm for subgraph isomorphism](https://doi.org/10.1145/321921.321925) is the basis of the substructure search in `PoreMatMod`.
 The algorithm is a depth-first search of the permutation tree for all possible one-to-one correspondences between the nodes of one graph (the search graph) and any subset of nodes of another graph (the parent graph).
 The search tree is greatly reduced in size by imposing several constraints